-Children are encouraged to extend their vocabulary, fluency and listening skills by hearing, participating in having fun with and responding to stories, songs, and rhymes, some of which they will commit to memory.
-Vocabulary is carefully planned and repeated across the week in play and guided sessions to extend children's knowledge of words.

-Children talk with others about personally meaningful experiences in small group sessions to improve their oracy.
-They reflect on their play during that day and plan their play for the rest of the day.

-Children learn to communicate with others positively during the day and to describe events, objects and relationships when evaluating their learning.
-Activities in small and large groups familiarise children with the pattern and rhythm of language and introduce them letter and sound recognition.
-Through a variety of opportunities, they learn to listen to each other's contributions and learn to play co-operatively.
-During role-play, the children develop language skills by using different modes and styles of speaking for different people and situations.
+• Children are encouraged to extend their vocabulary, fluency and listening skills by hearing, participating in having fun with and responding to stories, songs and rhymes, some of which they will commit to memory.
+Children talk with others about personally meaningful experiences.
+They plan their work for the session, communicate with others during work time and describe events, objects and relationships when evaluating their work.
+Adult-initiated activities in small and large groups familiarise children with the pattern, rhythm of language and introduce them letter and sound recognition.
+Through role-play the children develop language skills by using different modes and styles of speaking for different people and situations.
+They need to listen to each other's contributions and learn to play co-operatively.